teris-io/longpoll/README.md

 interval.
 Every request resets the timeout counter.
 The timeout interval is a property of the subscription itself and different subscriptions may have different timeout intervals.

-The long-polling interval within which the request stays open is specified per request.
+The long polling interval, within which the request is held, is specified per request.
 Web application wrappers might provide defaults.

-The library supports concurrent long-polling requests on the same subscription Id, but no data will be duplicated across request responses.
-No specific distribution of data across such requests is not
+The library supports concurrent long polling requests on the same subscription Id, but no data will be duplicated across request responses.
+No specific distribution of data across responses is
 guaranteed: new requests signal the existing one to return immediately.

 At the moment the library does not support persisting of published data before it is collected by